gorlapraveen/firefox_b2b_comm_radio_addon/CONTRIBUTING.md

 # Contributors
 Greetings :raised_hand: for the contributors :blush:

-Fello open web developers are most welcomed!. :heart_eyes:
+Fellow open web developers are most welcomed!. :heart_eyes:

 # How can i contribute?

+Following are help-in-need domains.
+We are open to accept any kind of contributions.

 ## Contributing areas:
   * Addon JS snippets for better integration.